isakbm/Mandelbulb/README.md

 ` z ->  z*z + c `

 where `z` and `c` are complex number.
+From now on we will use the notation

+`z = z.x + i z.y` and similarly `c = c.x + i c.y`

+or alternatively as vectors

+`z = (z.x, z.y)`

+and the length (norm) is denoted

+`|z| = sqrt(z.x*z.x + z.y*z.y)`

 ## Rendering the Mandelbrot Set

-When one repeatedly applies the Mandelbrot map to a given complex number.
-That is, you take the output and put it back into the mapping, you get a sequence that you could continue indefinitely.
+When one repeatedly applies the Mandelbrot map to a given complex number one produces a sequences of complex numbers.

-The Mandelbrot set is defined as the set of complex numbers whose Mandelbrot map sequences do not escape to infinity (diverge).
+The Mandelbrot set is defined as the set of complex numbers (choices of `c`) whose Mandelbrot map sequences do not escape to infinity (diverge).
+It turns out to be easier to look at the complement, those points which are not in the Mandelbrot set.
 For instance, the point `c = 2.0` is not in the Mandelbrot set since applying the map several times produces the sequence:

 ```0.0,
 2.0,